awesomeeng/awesome-log/docs/NestedUsage.md

 Whenever a nested instance is used, AwesomeLog will attempt to map the nested instance log levels to the root instance log levels.
 It does this in three possible ways:

-First, you may add a `scopeMap` property to your `log.init()` configuration that maps nested log level names to root log level names.
+You may add a `scopeMap` property to your `log.init()` configuration that maps nested log level names to root log level names.
 Here's an example.

 ```
 Log.init({